Harry-N-00/b2b-retail-customer-insights-analysis/README.md

 *Figure 1: Figure 1: Customer RFM segmentation with corresponding customer and revenue distribution subplots, illustrating concentration of revenue within high-value customer segments.*

  <img width="1233" height="470" alt="Revenue_AOV_Hour" src="https://github.com/user-attachments/assets/529ff205-1fc4-4eae-b9bd-65a2758222b6" />
- *Figure 2: Figure 2: Subplot showing revenue by hour alongside average order value (AOV) by hour.*
+ *Figure 2: Figure 2: Subplot showing revenue by hour alongside average order value (AOV) by hour.
+The line plot displays both the full dataset and the top 10% of customers on the same line graph for comparison.*

 ## 🔍 Key Insights
 - Revenue concentration is highly skewed: A small percentage of customers contribute a large proportion of total revenue, highlighting the importance of key accounts.